coredns/coredns.io/content/blog/coredns-vs-kubedns.md

++++
-+++ title = "Cluster DNS Resource Usage: CoreDNS vs Kube-DNS" description = "Comparing CoreDNS and Kube-DNS resource requirements" tags = ["Kubernetes", "Service", "Discovery", "DNS", "Documentation", "Deployment"] date = "2018-11-27T00:00:00-00:00" author = "chris" +++
+title = "Cluster DNS: CoreDNS vs Kube-DNS" description = "Comparing CoreDNS and Kube-DNS resource requirements" tags = ["Kubernetes", "Service", "Discovery", "DNS", "Documentation", "Deployment"] date = "2018-11-27T00:00:00-00:00" author = "chris"
++++

 When compiling data for a [resource deployment guide for CoreDNS](https://coredns.io/2018/11/15/scaling-coredns-in-kubernetes-clusters/) a few weeks ago, I also collected the same data for kube-dns using the same test environments.
 Although CoreDNS and Kube-dns ultimately perform the same task, there are some key differences in implementation that affect resource consumption and performance.
 At a high level, some of these differences are: